A jackknife bias correction for nonlinear network data models with fixed effects: Introduction

 The rest of the paper is organized as follows.
 Section 2 introduces the network model, Section 3 discusses implementation of the jackknife procedure for the estimation of model parameters, while Section 4 discusses estimation of average effects, and the construction of specification tests.
-In Section 5 I demonstrate the method by estimating a model of international trade flows, while Section 6 reports simulation results that are consistent with the jackknife theory.
+In Section 5 I report simulation results that investigate the finite-sample properties of the bias correction, while in Section 6 I implement the method using a country-level trade network.\footnote{The appendix in this paper contains proofs of results based on the first-order asymptotic expansions of the estimators.
+Further details, including additional simulation results and the full higher-order expansions are contained in a supplementary appendix that is available at \url{https://arxiv.org/abs/2203.15603}.}